+I wasn't sure I believed him.
 Not only was he old, but Gnomes arguably were supposed to have the weakest form of magic: Illusion.
-I wasn't sure I believed him, but I wasn't terribly invested in this whole thing anyway.
+I wasn't terribly invested in this whole thing anyway.

 Chipry was singing his morning song as he sat on my shoulder.
-It was loud in my ear.
-I turned to look at him and saw Lolan climbing the hill from the camps.
+It was loud against my ear.
+I turned to him and saw, in the background, Lolan climbing the hill from the camps.

-Lolan had a bow in hand, and a quiver now hung from his belt instead of his back.
-He walked at a slow pace with deliberate steps.
+He had a bow in hand, and a quiver hung from his belt instead of resting on his back.
+He walked slowly, with deliberate measured steps.
 It was going to be a long walk.

 "Feeling any better?"
-I said to Lolan as he approached.
-He shrugged in response, a smirk showing on his face.
+I said to Lolan as he approached, ignoring the gossip surrounding us.
+He shrugged in response, showing a sly smirk across his face.

-We turned to leave approaching the gates and a Saurian joined us as we walked.
-I looked over, terrified of what I assumed was an incoming attack, but they just kept walking.
-I saw a scar across its red scaled face and found a missing hand on the same side as the bobcat-faced Beastfolk.
+We turned to leave for the gates, but a lone Saurian approached us.
+I turned around, terrified of what I assumed was an incoming attack, but the Saurian kept walking.
+I saw a scar across its red-scaled face and found a missing hand on the same side as the bobcat-faced Beastfolk.
 She doesn't want the other Beastfolk to see, I thought.
 Makes sense.

+I was going to have to be extremely careful.
 I had made this deal to repay Lolan for helping with the ogre, but I still wasn't sure I could trust him or Zef.
 And they had never attacked me in broad daylight because of my race.
-I was going to have to be extremely careful.
+Adding the Beastfolk to the mix definitely complicated things.

 Now, everyone stared.
-We walked past a group of Saurians and they hissed at the one accompanying us.
+We walked past a group of Saurians, who hissed at the disguised Beastfolk among us.
 Whispers turned to blatant conversations of disgust.

-We got through the back gate and Lolan spoke up when he could muster the breath.
+Once we were in the open field, Lolan spoke up when he could muster the breath.
 "Why is there a giant Saurian with us?"
-He said sounding concerned.
+He said, concerned.